Kafkamorph/DOAwilds/README.md

 Dragons of Atlantis Wilderness Mapper
 -------------------------------------

-So, you want to find level 10s near predefined coordinates.
+So, you want to find level 10s (or any other level of wilds) near predefined coordinates.

 When the game is loaded, a file called 'map.bin' is prefetched.
 This file contains one whole realm of coordinates regarding wilds and their level (not ownership).